 \section{Discussion}

-The empirical analysis in Section~\ref{sec:evaluation} shows that considering pragmatic subsets of the available forecasting models significantly reduces the required computational time without necessarily having a negative impact on the quality of the forecasts with regards to their accuracy and uncertainty estimation.
-In particular for the exponential smoothing family of models, some software packages already suggest the avoidance of multiplicative trend models.
-We also show that considering only damped trends (when a trended model is needed) and matching the type of the error component with that of the seasonality component (by excluding models with multiplicative errors and additive trends) bring additional benefits.
-In the ARIMA family of models, restricting the maximum order of the models is also beneficial, especially for non-seasonal data, in both performance and cost.
+The empirical analysis in Section~\ref{sec:evaluation} as well as the case study in Section~\ref{sec:case_study} show that considering pragmatic subsets of the available forecasting models significantly reduces the required computational time without necessarily negatively affecting the forecast quality in terms of accuracy and uncertainty estimation.
+Specifically, some software packages suggest avoiding multiplicative trend models for the exponential smoothing family of models.
+We also show that considering only damped trends (when a trended model is needed) and matching the type of the error component with that of the seasonality component (by excluding models with multiplicative errors and additive trends) brings additional benefits.
+In the ARIMA family of models, restricting the maximum order of the models also benefits both performance and cost.

-\cite{GillilandReport2015} suggests that one should measure the forecast-value-added (FVA) of each step in the forecasting process, when progressing from simple to more complex procedures.
-Simply put, FVA is the percentage improvement in forecasting performance achieved by each step.
-FVA can be seen as an underfitting versus overfitting exercise where one attempts to identify the optimal level of complexity in a forecasting process to achieve the desired levels in forecasting performance.
-If more complex processes add forecasting value, then simpler approaches might be underfitted and require improvement.
-On the other hand, if more complex approaches do not offer any performance gains, this might be an indication of overfitting and that the simpler approaches might be good enough.